kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/access_control/access_control_examples.md

 #### Sample JWT (list)

-Suppose you had a JWT with the following claims:
+Consider an example JWT with the following claims:
 ```json
 {
   "iss": "kubernetes/serviceaccount",